meyer1994/ntry/README.md

 ### Health
 The health endpoints are mostly used for debugging purposes.
 They return the node info and status for Ethereum and IPFS, respectively.
+The tool used to perform the HTTP request is [HTTPie][6]

 #### `GET /health/eth`
 Ethereum node status.